Sources of personal income in the Central Otago District, New Zealand

 The following information applies to all values in the table.

-Census Year: 2018, Subject population: Census usually resident population aged 15 years and over, Ethnic group: Total, Territorial authority: Central Otago District, Unit: Percentage
+Census Year: 2023, Subject population: Census usually resident population, Territorial authority: Central Otago District, Ethnic group: Total, Age group: 15-*, Unit: Percentage

 Source of personal income